k61n/openhkl/doc/sphinx/workflow.rst

 An example of a shape generated from a model is shown above: clicking on a peak from the selected *predicted* peak collection ("target peak collection") displays the integration region for the shape int he Preview widget, and plots

-Note that in order to display the integration region, there must be a predicted peak collection ("target peak collection") to which the shape model can be applied, and a saved shape model.

 The beam divergence and mosaicity variances are estimated as in section :ref:`beam_profile`.
 The beeam divergence variance :math:`\sigma_D` affects the